ivan7237d/pipe-function/.github/README.md

 ## `pipe` function

 The library provides a function `pipe` which takes between 1 and 12 arguments. `pipe(x, a, b)` is equivalent to `b(a(x))`, in other words, this function pipes a value through a number of functions in the order that they appear.
+[This article](https://dev.to/ivan7237d/i-ve-used-the-pipe-function-2-560-times-and-i-can-tell-you-it-s-good-4aal) talks about why this function is useful.

 > :bulb: TIP
 >